Daniel-House-create/osTicket-Tickets/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the lifecycle of a ticket from request to resolution osTicket.<br />

 <h2>Environments and Technologies Used</h2>